 Combine chili powder, smoked paprika, oregano, cumin, cayenne, salt, and black pepper in a small bowl and set seasoning mix aside

-When cool enough to handle, transfer sweet potatoes to a cutting board and use paper towels to pull off the skins.
-Transfer the peeled potatoes to a large mixing bowl and use a hand mixer to combine them with the sour cream, butter, and salt, to taste.
+When cool enough to handle, use paper towels to pull off the skins.
+Transfer the peeled potatoes back to the warm, empty pot and place over LOW heat for a short time to cook off any remaining water.
+Remove from the heat and use a hand mixer to combine them with the sour cream, butter, and salt, to taste.

 Ladle the beef and sauce over mounds of sweet potatoes and garnish with green onion.